Karina-Santana/tic-tac-toe/README.md

 Think about how to show the player's name along with that he won or that no one won without using console.log or alert, but creating an html element on the screen.

 **Step8**
-Think about how to reduce and clean up the code a bit.
-Try storing if statements conditions in variables with arrays to see if it works.

-**Step9**
 Create an event listener so that when the user clicks the Play Again button, all the boxes become empty.
 The method pointerEvents can help with that.

+**Step9**
+Create a for loop and if statement to count the scores of both players.

 **Step 10**
-Create a for loop and if statement to count the scores of both players
+Think about how to reduce and clean up the code a bit.
+Try storing if statements conditions in variables with arrays to see if it works.

 **Step 11**
-Make the website responsive
+Make the website responsive for mobile.